Tara (plantation): In Gone with the Wind

 In Gone with the Wind, Tara was founded by Irish immigrant Gerald O'Hara after he won 640 acre or one square mile of land from its absentee owner during an all-night poker game.
-An Irish peasant farmer rather than the merchant his elder brothers (whose emigrations to Savannah had brought him to Georgia) wanted him to be, Gerald relished the thought of becoming a planter and gave his mostly wilderness and uncultivated new lands the grandiose name of Tara after the Hill of Tara, once the capital of the High King of ancient Ireland.
+An Irish peasant farmer rather than the merchant his elder brothers (whose emigrations to Savannah had brought him to Georgia) wanted him to be, Gerald relished the thought of becoming a landed gentleman and gave his mostly wilderness and uncultivated new lands the grandiose name of Tara after the Hill of Tara, once the capital of the High King of ancient Ireland.
 He borrowed money from his brothers and bankers to buy slaves and turned the farm into a very successful cotton plantation.
 Gerald realized that the manor house needed a feminine touch and domestic servants.
 Consulting with his valet, Pork, whom he had won in a card game, he was told, "whut you needs is a wife, and a wife whut has got plen'y of house niggers."
 So Gerald set off to Savannah to look for a wife meeting this qualification.

 At 43, Gerald married the 15-year-old Ellen Robillard, a wealthy Savannah-born girl of French descent, receiving as dowry twenty slaves (including Mammy, Ellen's nurse, who became nurse to Ellen's daughters and grandchildren as well).
 His young bride took a very real interest in the management of the plantation, being in some ways a more hands-on manager than her husband.
 With the injection of her dowry money and the rise of cotton prices, Tara grew to a plantation of more than 1000 acre and more than 100 slaves by the dawn of the Civil War.

 In the first quarter of the novel, the O'Haras are enthusiastically partisan in support of the Confederacy.
 Nevertheless, even before the tide has turned irreversibly against the Confederacy following Gettysburg and Vicksburg, the plantation (along with the other great land-holdings in the county) has already suffered major deprivation because of the war and has descended into disrepair.
 Shortages caused by the Union blockade and the Confederate requisitioning of supplies and slaves have turned the home from a house of plenty to one of mere subsistence, while the inability to sell their cotton to England has also greatly diminished the family's once-lavish income and lifestyle.
 The arrival of Sherman's troops in Clayton County terrifies those slaves who have not already departed or been conscripted into the labor force by the Confederacy.
 By the time Union troops arrive at Tara, only the house slaves remain.